Review and Rating of Harbor Lakes Golf Club in Granbury, Texas

 This course is demanding but very playable if you play smart and pick the right set of tee boxes and it's home to some outstanding holes like:

-When we played in September 2013 Texas was still suffering though a severe drought which had impacted all the Texas course conditions and we were very surprised with the great conditions at Harbor Lakes Golf Course - the fairways were in excellent shape (the back nine has a few fairways with some bare spots but look at the big beautiful homes and overlook the bare spots) and the roughs were thick and challenging.
+When we played in March 2019 the fairways were still dormant, but during the summer I image that they would be near perfect.
 The fairways range from wide and let-er-rip to tight and narrow and you need to try to stay out of the rough.
 Overshoot the rough and you're wet or lost in the natural areas.
 You'll also encounter lots of mounding, some minor ups and downs, and some rolling contoured fairways that can create some uneven lies.

-The Harbor Lakes Golf Club greens are larger than average and most are well guarded and they were in near perfect condition when we played.
+The Harbor Lakes Golf Club greens are about average size and most are well guarded with water and bunkers.
+They were in very good shape, rolled smooth, and at a great speed of 9 to 10.
 A few of the greens are raised, all have a 5' puttable fringe, and most have some slope and undulation but nothing too severe.
-They ran true, smooth, and at a good speed and held the ball well - getting on the green was the problem, not putting.

 Service is very good - friendly and courteous.
 The practice facilities are good and the pro shop has all of the basics and more.
 The 10,000 square foot Clubhouse is upscale with a great bar and restaurant.